-Quantity of exported SBT is recorded using information from the CDS documents, including CMF and REEF, submitted by exporters.
+Quantity of exported SBT is recorded using information from the CDS documents, including CMF and REEF ( Re-Export / Export after landing of domestic product Form ), submitted by exporters.

 Exporters have to submit relevant documents, including copies of CMF, REEF and sales contract, to FAJ.
 FAJ validates REEF after examination of such documents.
 At the time of validation, FAJ obtains copies of the CDS documents.